- Tommy Aaron - Won the Masters in 1973.

 - Phil Rodgers - Won the 1962 L.A.
 Open by 9 strokes.

-- Bob Rosburg - 1959 PGA Champion and long-time TV commentator.
+- Bob Rosburg - 1959 PGA Champion and long-time TV golf commentator.

 - Doug Sanders - 20 career PGA Tour victories.